Chapter 7 vs. Chapter 13 Bankruptcy: Which is Right for You in Indiana?

 Chapter 13 Bankruptcy: A Reorganization Approach

-Chapter 13 bankruptcy, often referred to as a “wage earner’s plan,” allows individuals with a regular and consistent income to develop a plan to repay all or part of their debts.
-Debtors propose a repayment plan to make installments to creditors over the course of approximately three to five years.
-Some examples of situations in which filing Chapter 13 bankruptcy would be pertinent are as follows:
+Chapter 13 bankruptcy, often referred to as a “wage earner’s plan,” allows individuals with a regular income to develop a plan to repay all or part of their debts.
+Debtors propose a court-approved repayment plan to make installments to creditors over three to five years under the supervision of the bankruptcy court.

 Home Foreclosure: Chapter 13 bankruptcy can stop foreclosure proceedings and may give you a chance to catch up on missed mortgage payments over time.